 A few years ago, when working as a Toxicology Registrar, I reflected on a few nervous referrals I received (we were all junior once!) and constructed the mnemonic DR TOXIC (in the spirit of ISBAR) as a way of guiding junior doctors in making Toxicology referrals.

 This refers to the patient’s name, age, gender and hospital identification or record number.
 The first and last ones are important because toxicologists often follow-up calls, and it helps to have one or, ideally, both.
 Don’t forget weight!

 This refers to the patient’s relevant medical (e.g. cardiac disease in someone who has taken a potentially cardiotoxic drug) and psychiatric history (previous overdoses, history of other self-harm)

 Time, type and total

-This refers to time of ingestion, type of drug/s ingested, and the amounts.
+This refers to the time of ingestion, type of drug/s ingested, and the amounts.
 These can be hard to establish for various reasons.
-Sometimes you don’t get a name or number from the patient, a relative or the ambulance paramedic and other times you have to assume a maximum amount of drug/s ingested from empty packets.
+Sometimes, you don’t get a name or number from the patient, a relative or the ambulance paramedic and other times, you have to assume a maximum amount of drug/s ingested from empty packets.
 Consider access to other people’s medications.

 Self-explanatory.
 GCS (although not validated in toxicology, the motor score is useful) or AVPU if more appropriate, A description of what the patient is doing and what they can’t do is far more useful to the toxicologist on the phone.
 Heart rate, blood pressure and oxygen saturations are also useful.

-In addition, there’s a few other important considerations
+In addition, there are a few other important considerations

 - If in doubt, observe – time heals all toxicology (more or less!)